MalloryWittwer/2018_EPFL_ExtensionSchool_Capstone/README.md

 ### @ Mallory Wittwer, May 2021

-This is a new branch on which I will attempt to give a fresh look to this project!
+This is a new, refreshed version of my original Capstone Project idea!
+Do check out my short blog article about this project [here](https://mallorywittwer.github.io/post_article/7.html).